mkbabb/googleapiutils2/README.md

 The library was written to be consistent with Google's own Python API - just a little easier to use.
 Most `Drive` and `Sheets` operations are supported using explicit parameters.
-But most functions thereof take a `**kwargs` parameter (used for parameter forwarding) to allow for the more granular usage of the underlying API.
+But many functions thereof take a `**kwargs` parameter (used for parameter forwarding) to allow for the more granular usage of the underlying API.

-A note on IDs: anytime a resource ID is needed, one can be provide the actual resource ID, or the URL to the resource.
+**A note on IDs:** anytime a resource ID is needed, one can be provide the actual resource ID, or the URL to the resource.
 If a URL is provided, this mapping is cached for future use.